joshmn/caffeinate/README.md

 Caffeinate also...

+* ✅ Works with regular Ruby methods as of V2.3
 * ✅ Allows hyper-precise scheduled times.
 9:19AM _in the user's timezone_?
 Sure! **Only on business days**?
 YES!
 * ✅ Periodicals
 * ✅ Manages unsubscribes